aditya231184/Responsive_MusicPlayer.github.io/readme.md

 ## Deployment

-This website is hosted in github [Music Player](https://tetrachromat.github.io/Responsive_MusicPlayer.github.io/)
+This Music Player is hosted on github https://tetrachromat.github.io/Responsive_MusicPlayer.github.io/

 ## Built With